 Towers Perrin, a global benefits and management consulting firm, also offers information about compensation in Fortune 500 companies.

 NFPA prepares a salary survey that provides information on salaries, benefits, billing rates, overtime pay, raises and much more.
-The 2006 Compensation and Benefits Study Report is available for purchase, and the Executive Summary is available here now.
+The NALA 2015 National Utilization and Compensation and Benefits Survey is available online at https://www.nala.org/sites/default/files/15SEC4.pdf.

 For more information on the Paralegal Program, please contact the Director of Paralegal Services, Darrel Harrison: firstname.lastname@example.org